CANARI-ML/canari-ml/docs/user-guide/train/index.md

 model:
   model_name: unet
   network:
-    filter_size: 5
+    filter_size: 3
-    n_filters_factor: 4
+    n_filters_factor: 0.1
   litmodule:
     criterion:
       loss_type: mse
 ```

 1. Always define `defaults` in the header of your custom config file.
+2. Define path to the config file used for training.
-2. Define `/train` to inherit from the default configuration.
+3. Define `/train` to inherit from the default configuration.
-3. Override the above defaults with values from this file.
+4. Override the above defaults with values from this file.
 (The order matters, `_self_` should be defined last to override previous configs in this list).

 You can run training with this config file using: